Number of Fatalities in Work Zones -1b

 Write Up:

 Providing safe and efficient travel in work zones is crucial to the safety of travelers, which is why MoDOT crews are committed to conducting work zone operations as safely as possible.
-MoDOT diligently works to inform the public to pay attention while driving, slow down, move over, buckle up, and drive without distractions.
-MoDOT’s goal of zero fatalities in work zones can only be achieved by continually educating the public and the highway construction industry.
+MoDOT works diligently to inform the public to pay attention while driving, slow down, move over, buckle up, and drive without distractions.
+MoDOT’s goal of zero fatalities in work zones can only be achieved by continually educating both the public and the highway construction industry.

 Poor driver behavior is the primary factor in fatal crashes and remains the largest challenge MoDOT faces in reducing fatalities in work zones.
-Community outreach and public awareness campaigns, such as Buckle Up Phone Down, are helpful, but ultimately MoDOT depends on the driving public making good choices when traveling through work zones.
+Community outreach and public awareness campaigns, such as Buckle Up Phone Down, are helpful, but ultimately, MoDOT depends on the driving public making good choices when traveling through work zones.

 Purpose of Measure: